cadnza/max-llm-book/book/src/step_04.md

 **Expansion layer (`c_fc`)**: Projects from 768 to 3,072 dimensions using a linear layer.
 This expansion gives the network more capacity to process information.

 **GELU activation**: Applies Gaussian Error Linear Unit, a smooth non-linear function.
 GPT-2 uses `approximate="tanh"` for the tanh-based approximation instead of the exact computation.
-This approximation was faster when GPT-2 was implemented - while exact GELU is fast enough now, we use the approximation to match the original weights.
+This approximation was faster when GPT-2 was implemented, but while exact GELU is fast enough now, we use the approximation to match the original weights.

 **Projection layer (`c_proj`)**: Projects back from 3,072 to 768 dimensions using another linear layer.
 This returns to the embedding dimension so outputs can be added to residual connections.